-The Shiu Research Laboratory is devoted to laboratory and clinical research related to hemodialysis vascular access and mechanobiology of vascular cells in health and in disease.
+The Shiu Research Laboratory is devoted to laboratory and clinical research related to hemodialysis vascular access, vascular dysfunctions in chronic kidney disease and mechanobiology of vascular cells in health and in disease.

 Major Areas of Focus